 43. The highest cable density in Europe is in the Netherlands.

-45. When Dutch schoolchildren pass their exams, both a Dutch flag and a school bag is hung outside their homes.
+45. When schoolchildren pass their exams in the Netherlands, both a Dutch flag and a school bag are hung outside their homes.

 46. Did you know that carrots didn't use to be orange?
-They were black, yellow, red, purple or white.
-An orange variant was made in honor of the House of Orange, that led the revolt against the Spanish and later became the Dutch Royal Family.
+They were black, yellow, red, purple, or white.
+An orange variant was made in honor of the House of Orange, which led the revolt against the Spanish and later became the Dutch Royal Family.

-47. That, by the way, is also why orange is the Dutch national color, even though the Dutch flag's colors are red, white and blue.
+47. That, by the way, is also why orange is the Dutch national color, even though the Dutch flag's colors are red, white, and blue.
+Even the national sports teams wear orange.

-48. A Dutch person will cycle 2.5 km per day on average and 900 km per year.
+48. A list of facts about the Netherlands would not be complete without mentioning how much Dutch people like to cycle!
+Dutch people cycle 2.5 km per day on average and 900 km per year.

-49. There are approximately 1000 museums in the Netherlands, 42 of them situated in Amsterdam.
+49. The next fact about the Netherlands: there are approximately 1000 museums in the country, 42 of them situated in Amsterdam.
+This means the Netherlands has the highest concentration of museums in the world.

 50. The Netherlands has been a constitutional monarchy since 1815 and, since 1848, a parliamentary democracy.
 It has always had a coalition government.